Baltimore City Police

 Rectangular, wooden police boxes were introduced in Sunderland in 1923, and Newcastle in 1925.
 The Metropolitan Police (Met) introduced police boxes throughout London between 1928 and 1937, and the design that later became the most well-known was created for the Met by Gilbert MacKenzie Trench in 1929.
 Although some sources (e.g.) assert that the earliest boxes were made of wood, the original MacKenzie Trench blueprints indicate that the material for the shell of the box is "concrete" with only the door being made of wood (specifically, "teak").
 Officers complained that the concrete boxes were extremely cold.
 For use by the officers, the interiors of the boxes normally contained a stool, a table, brushes and dusters, a fire extinguisher, and a small electric heater.
 Like the 19th century Glaswegian boxes, the London police boxes contained a light at the top of each box, which would flash as a signal to police officers indicating that they should contact the station; the lights were, by this time, electrically powered.

 This was purchased from Retired Sergeant Edward Mattson, it had this makeshift Box number of 911 affixed to the plate on the front, but inside attached to the back of the box was a 3/4 inch wooden board apparently used to display award or some other shadow box type display.
 When we removed the board, we found a few ribbons, a Baltimore Police Department K9 dog tag, and the original Call Box plate numbered of 457.
-It would appear whoever made the 911 plate secured/preserved the correct Call box Number plate inside the box under the wooden board with a few other items that were important and or valuable to the person that saved them.
+There was a rotary phone inside that had the numbers 301-296-5945, We are assuming it was meant to be 301-396-5945 as our numbers mainly started with 396.
+We have to search the directories to track this one, but we have it, and will eventually trace it down.
+It would appear whoever made the 911 plate for this box, was smart enough or cautious enough to have wanted to preserve the boxes actual plate by having stored it inside the box under a false bottom board that was installed to make a shadow box from the call box.
 We will add a new pic with the corrected numbers when time allows

 This box is in what is known as a "Harp" and could be Washington DC